-The GED test is divided in to five sections of Reading, Writing, Mathematics, Science, and Social Studies.
+The test is divided in to five sections of Reading, Writing, Mathematics, Science and Social Studies.
 The questions asked in these sections are designed to check on the skills that an individual has obtained in different ways.
 All the sections have multiple choice questions except for the writing section where an essay has to be written.
-The GED test is a mixture of questions from easy to hard will be asked on varied subjects.
-All items required to take the test, like pens, pencils, calculators etc will be provided at the GED test center.
+It is a mixture of questions from easy to hard asked on varied subjects.
+All items required to take the test like pens, pencils, calculators etc will be provided at the test center.

 The scoring for the writing section is based on a range of four points.
 They are

 - 4- Effective

 - 3- Adequate

 The social knowledge of the candidate is tested by this section.
 The questions asked are both global and national based.
 The sources for the questions asked are History of United States (25%), World (15%), Geography (15%), Civics and Government (25%), Economics (20%).
 50 multiple choice questions from the above mentioned topics will be covered.
 Only the social studies section is different in the American and Canadian versions.
 There are varied sources from which these questions are taken.
 To answer questions from this section, the candidate must have the ability to comprehend, work-out, evaluate and assess the information given.

 Mathematics (56 items)